 It’s like three operations in one

 A belt lipectomy renews your body after weight loss in several ways.
-It includes an extended tummy tuck, lateral thigh lift and buttocks lift.
-Since multiple body parts are addressed, the surgery is quite involved.
-Your recovery may take a bit longer than a standard tummy tuck, but the results are more dramatic.
+It includes an extended tummy tuck, lateral thigh lift, and buttocks lift.
+Since multiple body parts are involved, the surgery is quite complex.
+Though your recovery may take a bit longer than a standard tummy tuck, the results are more dramatic.

 What is a belt lipectomy for?